Plugging Xanax | Dangers Of Rectal Alprazolam Use

 Risks Of Plugging Xanax

-In addition to the adverse effects that come along with Xanax use and abuse, plugging the drug has particularly jarring effects on the gastrointestinal system.
+In addition to the adverse effects that come along with Xanax use and misuse, plugging the drug has particularly jarring effects on the gastrointestinal system.
 It also presents a dangerous additional risk of overdose and death.

 Tissue Damage From Plugging Xanax